Description and Overview¶

 module load visit on the NERSC machine on which you are running the VisIt GUI and not on the machine that is running the compute engine.
 This means, if you are running the VisIt GUI on a local desktop (recommended for best performance) and the compute engine on Cori, then no module load call is required.

-After you have entered your password, you will be able to browse directories on Edison.
+After you have entered your password, you will be able to browse directories on Cori.
 You can type a path into the Path field (obscured in the screen shot), or use the file browser GUI (shown to the right) to navigate to a directory.
 Select your data file from the list on the right side of the GUI.
 By default, VisIt tries to guess which file reader it should use to open a file.
 In order to define a specific database plugin that should be used for opening the file, select, the appropriate plugin from the drop down list next to Open file as type.

 After you select a data file, the OK button will be active.
 Click it to continue.

-After you open a file on Edison, VisIt's profile select dialog will be displayed.
+After you open a file on Cori, VisIt's profile select dialog will be displayed.
 Here you need to select the profile corresponding to the queue you want to use and specify the number of processors, e.g., 64, to be used for your session.
 (For the regular profile you may also want to change the time limit.)

 Batch Data Analysis using VisIt's CLI¶

 To perform batch data analysis or visualization using VisIt's CLI, use the modules facility to load VisIt and then launch the application by typing visit using the additional -cli -nowin options as shown in the example below: